mic051/CSE134b-HW5/README.md

 - Removed magic numbers from CSS to improve readability and maintainability
 - Removed experiments page as it doesn't add anything to the portfolio
 - Added contact information on resume page to make form submission more seamless
+- Removed unused content for clarity.
+- Optimized all pictures to reduce bytes needed per load